Deborah James’s father: She would tell us to knock heads together in campaign

 Her father Alistair James told BBC Radio 4’s Today programme: “I think this current strategy of early diagnosis saves lives and Deborah would be saying ‘Dad, it makes common sense.
 Just knock some heads together and see if we get everybody following it and working for it’.”

-In a letter published in The Sun newspaper, Dame Deborah’s husband Sebastien Bowen, her parents Alistair and Heather James and her siblings Ben James and Sarah Wieczorek said they are joining Cancer Research UK in its Longer, Better Lives manifesto.
+In a letter, Dame Deborah’s husband Sebastien Bowen, her parents Alistair and Heather James and her siblings Ben James and Sarah Wieczorek said they are joining Cancer Research UK in its Longer, Better Lives manifesto during Bowel Cancer Awareness Month.

 The manifesto calls for the Government to publish a long-term cancer strategy within one year of the general election, to “drive earlier diagnosis and reduce inequalities in access to treatment and care”.